Fetch Pet Insurance Information & Review: Everything You Need To Know

-However, Petplan does consider spaying and neutering as elective surgery.
+However, Fetch does consider spaying and neutering as elective surgery.

-List of treatment and conditions covered by Petplan Pet Insurance plans
+List of treatment and conditions covered by Fetch Pet Insurance plans

 *Veterinarians use Pawlicy Advisor to streamline the pet insurance conversation.
 There’s simply too many variables for any one person to truly understand what’s covered and what’s cost-effective across the hundreds of policy variations that exist.

 Fetch doesn’t cover the cost of a related treatment associated with rupture or damage of luxation of the patellas, cruciate ligaments or soft tissue disorders of the knee where the first signs appeared six months before the insurance coverage is in effect.
 They also do not cover physical harm from normal activity.

 Like other pet health insurance plans, Fetch does not cover pre-existing conditions - however, certain curable pre-existing conditions are eligible for coverage 12 months after the condition was cured.